csp256/krypten/README.md

 No configuration, no bloated API, no namespace pollution, no special build system, no bullshit.

+Intended to be fully secure, but if you want security guarantees use OpenSSL instead.

 ## Usage

       std::string plaintext = "The man in black fled across the desert, and the gunslinger followed.";